 Decoding the Recycle Symbol for Aquarium Safe Plastics:

 The little recycle symbol (three arrows formed into a triangle with a number in the center) helps recycle centers to identify resin plastics of like kind.
 The best type of plastic for use with foods have the number 2 in the center.
 These are plastics made of high-density polyethylene (HDPE).
 Compared to other types of plastics that are categorized (numbers 1 through 7), HDPE is relatively stable and inert.
 This means that it doesn’t leach chemicals into food or fluids over time.
 This makes HDPE plastics with the #2 recycle symbol aquarium safe.
-From what I see, #2 plastics tend to be used for items that have a bit more strength and stiffness.
+From what I see, #2 plastics tend to be used for items with more strength and stiffness.

-A close second to #2 plastics are #4 and #5 plastics. #4 plastics are Low Density Polyethylene, or LDPE. #5 plastics are Polypropylene.
+A close second to #2 plastics are #4 and #5 plastics. #4 plastics are Low-Density Polyethylene, or LDPE. #5 plastics are Polypropylene.
 Polypropylene plastics have a high tolerance to heat, so many microwavable containers are made of polypropylene.

 Best Practices for Cleaning Aquarium Plastics:

-I never use any types of soap on my aquarium buckets and maintenance Tupperware.
+I never use any soap on my aquarium buckets and maintenance Tupperware.
 Even new items purchased from the store, I only rinse with water to get them clean.
 If you use soap, you risk contaminating your tank – soap and your fish/inverts do not mix.

 Hi, can I use plastic ornaments from the dollar store to decorate my aquarium?